 The Douglas Photographic Society Inc was established first as a group in 2009 by teacher and tutor Nada Petrasevic.
 In 2013 it became a registered non-profit organisation with affiliations with the Photographic Society of Queensland, and the invaluable support of mentor professional photographer Ian Arcus.
-The club is also supported by Harvey Norman, Cairns, local photographer Perrin Clarke and a number of local businesses.
+The club is also supported by Harvey Norman, Cairns, and a number of local businesses.

 Nada Petrasevic was president of the group from when it started until 2019, when Tracey Jones took over.
 Tracey is a professional photographer based in Port Douglas.
-Tracey has worked in underwater photography for over 10 years and now has her own business teaching photography.
+Tracey has worked in underwater photography for over 10 years and now has her own business teaching photography online.

 This club has rapidly grown in popularity ever since its initial formation.
 It fosters the love and learning of photography as a pleasurable pastime, hobby and vocation.
 Members are encouraged to develop their proficiency, ideas and knowledge through fun and interesting challenges, workshops and excursions, with camping trips and outings held throughout the year.

 Anyone can join – juniors, novices, amateurs and professionals all work together and support each other in a cheerful and positive environment.
 Contact the club on our email at firstname.lastname@example.org or phone 0497055151 for details.